TallKite/linnstrument-firmware/README.md

 *Another example, suppose you want the lowest note of group 2 to be middle-C = midi note 60.
 In the group 2 synth, set midi note 0 (not note 60!) to 261.63hz.
 Note 0 in group 2 is really note 128 of the full 213 notes.
 So an octave below middle-C is 128 - 53 = 75.
 So in the group 1 synth, set midi note 75 to 130.815hz.*

 *All this assumes your synths are MPE-compatible and can handle midi channels independently.
-If not, each group synth must be up to 16 separate synths, each receiving only 1 midi channel.*
+If not, each group synth must be replaced by up to 16 separate synths, each receiving only 1 midi channel.*

 *Midi grouping CCs are sent before locator CCs, so that locator CCs can be filtered out.*